MFR 1, MFC

 The bulk of the publications in this Sub-Group stem from the time of student unrest during the late sixties and early seventies.
 Notable among these papers is the February, 1969 issue of Free Press Underground.
 Its cover, regarded as "indecent" by university officials, sparked a free speech debate ultimately ending in a Supreme Court Case.
 A graduate student in journalism was expelled for distributing the disputed issue of the paper.
 In Barbara Susan Papish v.
 The Board of Curators of the University of Missouri, et al. of 1973, the Supreme Court overturned Papish's expulsion.
-Scanned images of the cover and verso page have been stored on DVD and are located with Digital Media in Room 704.
+Scanned images of the cover and verso page have been stored on DVD and are located with Digital Media.

 Top half of the Free Press Underground cover which contains the controversial cartoon in the lower half of the page (lower half not shown).
 This issue was originally banned by the Board of Curators.

 Series Descriptions:This Record Sub-Group is divided into eleven record series, with each publication comprising its own series and arranged there under chronologically.
 Series One contains supplementary information and materials relating to "underground" student publications at MU and also includes a microfilm collection of these publications gathered from the holdings of the University Archives, Ellis Library Special Collections, and the UM Library Depository.

 Series One - Supplementary Material